swapnali-34/QA-Portfolio/05-SQL/README.md

 # Future Learning

-The following SQL topics will be added as I continue my learning journey:
+The following SQL topics will be covered as I continue developing my SQL skills:

 - UNION
 - Views